We are Not In My Colour.

 We bring humanity back into leadership.

-Using our prowess in digital media and our raison d’être—to advocate for marginalized communities—we created the Bad + Bitchy podcast in 2017.
-For the past three years, this podcast has analyzed politics, policy, technology, pop culture and media from an intersectional feminist perspective.
-It has been nominated for “Best Podcast in Ottawa” by Faces magazine and is one of the only podcasts that speaks for marginalized voices in Canada.
+In 2017, Erica used her knowledge of digital media and combined it with her activism to create the Bad + Bitchy Podcast.
+The weekly podcast provides critical analysis of politics and pop culture from an intersectional feminist perspective.
+It was nominated for “Best Podcast in Ottawa” by Faces magazine and is one of the only political podcasts that centres marginalized voices in Canada.

-Not satisfied with just a podcast, we took our perspective and dotted the landscape of Canadian traditional media with our writing and radio and television appearances.
-One of the founders of Not In My Colour and the Bad + Bitchy podcast, Erica Ifill, is now one of the very few Black women in political writing.
-As an economist, she uses her training to produce in-depth political and policy analysis in her weekly Hill Times column to advocate for marginalized communities.
-She has also written for: The National Observer, The Globe and Mail and Maclean’s; she has appeared on The Current, CPAC, CBC News and CTV News.
+Not satisfied with just a podcast, Erica took her perspective mainstream and infused the Canadian media landscape with her writing and radio and television appearances, maintaining her position as one of two Black women in mainstream Canadian political writing and commentary.
+As an economist with 14+ years of federal government experience, Erica uses her training to produce in-depth political and policy analyses in her weekly Hill Times column (reposted in our In the Press section) to advocate for marginalized communities.
+Her other published writing includes: The National Observer, The Globe and Mail, Press Progress, Refinery29, Chatelaine and Maclean’s; she has appeared on The Current, CPAC, CBC News, CTV News and CBC Radio One.